Minimal Time Robust Control for Two Superconducting Qubits: Introduction

 \section{Introduction}

-Superconducting qubits are one of the most promising candidates for quantum computing architecture \cite{Blais2004,Blais2007,GU20171}.
-To perform quantum computing one has to be able to make a desired unitary operation with extreme precision \cite{Aharonov2008}.
-Dominant sources of errors come from incoherent errors, which are characterised by $T_{1}$ and $T_{2}$ time constants, as well as unitary errors due to imperfect control protocols and implementations \cite{Barends2014}.
-To get around incoherent errors, gate times can be shortened so that these effects become negligible.
-However, ultimately there is a speed limit for the gate time operation \cite{Levitin2002OperationTO, Svozil2005, Carlini2006, Carlini_2007, Ashhab2012, Lee2018}.
+Superconducting qubits are among the most promising candidates for quantum computing architectures \cite{blais_cavity_2004, blais_quantum-information_2007, gu_microwave_2017, kjaergaard_superconducting_2020}.
+A high-precision implementation of desired unitary operations is essential for effective quantum computation \cite{aharonov_fault-tolerant_2008}.
+Errors in quantum gates primarily stem from incoherent processes, characterized by the $T_{1}$ and $T_{2}$ time constants, and from unitary errors due to imperfect control protocols and implementations \cite{barends_superconducting_2014}.
+Reducing gate times can mitigate incoherent errors by making their effects negligible.
+However, a fundamental speed limit exists for gate operations \cite{goerz_quantum_2011, levitin_operation_2002, svozil_maximum_2005, carlini_time-optimal_2006, carlini_time-optimal_2007, ashhab_speed_2012, lee_dependence_2018, howard_implementing_2023}.
+While these speed limits are typically derived analytically for simple two-level systems, more complex multi-level systems require numerical methods to determine minimal control times, which are inherently longer than the theoretical speed limits~\cite{kirchhoff_optimized_2018}.

-Optimal control has been used in a variety of circumstances to improve the fidelity of some desired operation by optimizing system parameters or pulse shapes \cite{Ginossar2010, Goerz2017,Goetz2016, Cross2015, Theis2016, Schondorf2018, Liebermann2016, Theis2016a, Machnes2018}.
-It can be further extended to circumvent control errors and uncertainties in the system such as fluctuations and inaccuracies in the driving field and the measured system parameters \cite{Egger2013,Egger2014}.
-One method is via robust optimal control, in which one uses a sampling-based learning control to find pulses that are robust to particular uncertainties in the system of interest \cite{Kosut2013, Goerz2014, Dong2014a}.
-The specific method developed in \cite{Kosut2013} has been used in both single- and two-qubit gates for superconducting qubits \cite{Allen2017}, but has not been utilized on fast time scales where the unitary errors will increase.